Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.01 How to Configure a DFX Created Project to Use React/README.md

 Download the finished Keeper project from the course resources.
 Extract the zip file and open the folder.
 Inside the `public` folder are `index.html` and `styles.css`, and inside the `src` folder are the components and `index.js`.

 Move `index.html` and the `components` folder, along with `index.js`, into the `src` folder of the DFX project.
 Place `styles.css` into the `assets` folder.
 This transfers the entire React frontend into the new DFX project.

+## Renaming for React Compatibility

+The `index.js` file must be renamed to `index.jsx` to ensure compatibility with webpack and React.
+This is a common extension for React components and applications.